wazum/nullable-embeddable-bundle/README.md

 ## Features

-- Zero configuration required: Just add the attributes and it works
+- Zero configuration required: Just add the attribute(s), set type hints and it works
 - Automatically converts empty embeddable objects to null during database loads (instead of keeping objects with all-null properties)
 - Fine-grained control: Mark only the properties you want to be nullable
 - Works with any [Doctrine Embeddable](https://www.doctrine-project.org/projects/doctrine-orm/en/3.3/tutorials/embeddables.html)